Facebook Statistics: A View From the Top of the Online Heap

 The FTC (2009 – 2014)

-In 2011, Facebook addressed user concerns by asserting that third-party apps could access only information that was strictly necessary.
+In 2011, Facebook addressed user concerns by asserting that third-party apps could access only strictly necessary information.
 That turned out not to be true.
-The company was openly sharing active Facebook users’ personal details with advertisers.
+The company was openly sharing active Facebook users’ details with advertisers.
 The Federal Trade Commission took up the case, and Facebook was forced to sign an agreement to allow independent privacy check-ups every year until 2031.

 The Cambridge Analytica Scandal (2018)